silicon-vlsi/VLSI-2024/README.md

 **TASKS:**
 - Learn the basics of the SPI protocol.
 Above resource is a good one to start with.
 - Study the datasheet of LM07 and understand the continuous read timing diagram.
 - Write a verilog code to implement the continuous read for reading 8-bit MSB of the temperature sensor.
-NOTE: A verilog model of the temperature sensor will be provided for this excercise.
+  - A verilog model of the temperature sensor along with the tesetbench is provided in this repo at `verilog/TB-tsense-SPI.v` and a skeleton of the code to continuously read 8-bit data is provided in `verilog/tsense-SPI.v` .

 ## I2C-based TEMPERATURE and HUMIDITY MONITOR